anderdc/chb-mit-scalp-eeg/nomenclature.md

 Bipolar Channels (IMPORTANT) -
 Due to the setup of the sensors/EEG cap for this dataset, the channels are bipolar.
 Meaning each channel reflects the difference between two scalp electrodes.

+Absolute Band Power (ABP) -
+Frequency domain feature that is the integration of the PSD over a certain band of frequencies. e.g. Alpha ABP would be the PSD integrated over 8-13Hz

+Relative Band Power -
+Like absolute band power except this value is 'normalized'.
+Basically take ABP and divide it over the total power (which is also an ABP over 0.5-45Hz)